naiyerasif/site/content/blog/2018/2018-11-15-code-coverage-with-jacoco-and-maven.md

 </build>
 ```

 We have specified a coverage rule to be applied to the entire application with an instruction coverage of 80% using the `INSTRUCTION` counter.
-The instruction coverage provides information about the amount of code that has been executed or missed, irrespective of how your source code has been formatted.
+The instruction coverage provides information about the amount of code that has been executed or missed, irrespective of how the source code has been formatted.
 Similarly, a class coverage (which we have specified using the `CLASS` counter) tells that at least one method of a class has been executed.
 These rules will apply over the entire application because we've used a `BUNDLE` element.

 We can configure specific classes and [additional counters](https://www.jacoco.org/jacoco/trunk/doc/counters.html) as well to customize the coverage rules.
-For more details on this can be done, refer to the [official documentation](https://www.jacoco.org/jacoco/trunk/doc/index.html).
+For more details on how this can be done, refer to the [official documentation](https://www.jacoco.org/jacoco/trunk/doc/index.html).

 ## References

 **Source Code** &mdash; [coverage-with-jacoco](https://gitlab.com/mflash/java-guides/-/tree/master/coverage-with-jacoco)

-**See also**
+**Related**
 - [JaCoCo Maven plugin](https://www.eclemma.org/jacoco/trunk/doc/maven.html)
 - [Maven usage example](https://www.eclemma.org/jacoco/trunk/doc/examples/build/pom.xml)